Ann and Robert H Lurie Childs Hospital of Chicago/Div of Adolescent Med

 Ann and Robert H Lurie Childs Hospital of Chicago/Div of Adolescent Med - Chicago, IL

 Ann And Robert H Lurie Childs Hospital Of Chicago/div Of Adolescent Med is an alcohol and addiction treatment center located at 1440 North Dayton Street in the 60642 zip code in Chicago, IL.
 Ann And Robert H Lurie Childs Hospital Of Chicago/div Of Adolescent Med offers relapse prevention from naltrexone, prescribes suboxone and administers naltrexone.
 It is run by a private non-profit organization.
-Ann And Robert H Lurie Childs Hospital Of Chicago/div Of Adolescent Med provides CBT, motivational incentives and motivational interviewing.
-Ann And Robert H Lurie Childs Hospital Of Chicago/div Of Adolescent Med includes regular outpatient alcohol treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient rehabilitation.
+Ann And Robert H Lurie Childs Hospital Of Chicago/div Of Adolescent Med provides counseling for trauma victims, relapse prevention and counseling for alcohol abuse.
+Ann And Robert H Lurie Childs Hospital Of Chicago/div Of Adolescent Med includes regular outpatient alcohol treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient treatment.
 In addition, it offers alcohol abuse treatment.

 Address: 1440 North Dayton Street, Chicago, IL 60642